TEACHH and PECs

 - Generalization: Skills are practiced in various settings to ensure individuals can communicate effectively in different environments.

 Both TEACCH and PECS can be effectively combined to support individuals with autism.
-TEACCH's structured environment and visual supports complement the visual nature of PECS, enhancing communication and understanding.
+TEACCH's structured environment and visual supports complement the visual nature of PECS, enhancing communication and understanding.1.
+Structured Environment: Using TEACCH's physical and visual structure can provide a clear and predictable environment where PECS can be used effectively.

 2. Visual Schedules and PECS: Integrating PECS cards into visual schedules helps individuals understand their day and communicate needs within the structured routine.